coreos/docs/os/sdk-disk-partitions.md

-# CoreOS disk layout
+# CoreOS Container Linux disk layout

-CoreOS is designed to be reliably updated via a [continuous stream of updates](https://coreos.com/why/#updates).
+Container Linux is designed to be reliably updated via a [continuous stream of updates](https://coreos.com/why/#updates).
 The operating system has 9 different disk partitions, utilizing a subset of those to make each update safe and enable a roll-back to a previous version if anything goes wrong.

 ## Partition table